 Police Traffic Services

-The Police Traffic Services (PTS) program is developed and implemented based on the evaluation of highway safety problem identification and data trends within the State for impaired driving, occupant protection and speed.
-The program is developed through evaluation of data, trends, population and high risk areas with high crashes, injuries and fatalities.
-The program is guided by data, problem identification, managed and monitored for effectiveness.
+The Police Traffic Services (PTS) program is developed and implemented based on the evaluation of highway safety problem identification and data trends within the State for impaired driving, occupant protection, and speed.
+The program is developed through the evaluation of data, trends, population, and high-risk areas with high crashes, injuries, and fatalities.
+The program is guided by data, problem identification, managed, and monitored for effectiveness.

-The MOHS PTS coordination program provides program management in the PTS program area to coordinate statewide and local law enforcement efforts related to PTS operations, national Impaired Driving and Occupant Protection blitz campaigns and other projects related to the PTS effort.
+The MOHS PTS coordination program provides program management in the PTS program area to coordinate statewide and local law enforcement efforts related to PTS operations, national Impaired Driving and Occupant Protection blitz campaigns, and other projects related to the PTS effort.
 The program oversees funding to state and local law enforcement agencies and assists in developing strategies for inter-jurisdictional enforcement efforts.
-The MOHS collaborates with the State’s law enforcement liaisons (LEL), community partners, and other PTS programs to increase effectiveness and efficiency of law enforcement efforts to reduce impaired driving, seatbelt and child restraint and speed fatalities, injuries and crashes.
+The MOHS collaborates with the State’s law enforcement liaisons (LEL), community partners, and other PTS programs to increase the effectiveness and efficiency of law enforcement efforts to reduce impaired driving, seatbelt, and child restraint and speed fatalities, injuries, and crashes.

 MOHS Occupant Protection Goals:

-• Reduce the number of fatalities, injuries and crashes involving impaired, unbelted and speeding drivers and passengers under the age of 21 years of age.
+• Reduce the number of fatalities, injuries, and crashes involving impaired, unbelted, and speeding drivers and passengers under the age of 21.